Supported employment for people with disabilities

 What is the EmployAbility Service?

 The EmployAbility Service is an employment and recruitment service that helps people who have a disability, an injury or and an illness to get and to keep a job.
-It provides a number of supports, such as a job coach who works with both jobseekers and employers.
+It gives a number of supports, such as a job coach who works with both jobseekers and employers.
+It used to be called the Supported Employment Service.

 EmployAbility Service supports include: